 There have been many Mother’s Day celebrations since then.
 My children have grown up, so these days we spend Mother’s Day doing something special together.
 We’ll go on a hike, visit the Art gallery, or have a picnic on one of Vancouver’s beaches, weather permitting.
 They still make beautiful cards for me which I treasure.

-Also being a daughter, I adopted this tradition myself and every year I spend some special time with my mother who lives in Russia on Skype on that day.
-And my mother thinks this is the most kind tradition reflecting Canadian culture and the importance of family ties.
+Also being a daughter, I adopted this tradition myself and every year I spend some special time with my mother who lives in Europe on Skype on that day.
+And my mother thinks this is the kindest tradition reflecting Canadian culture and the importance of family ties.

 Wishing all mothers out there a happy Mother’s Day!
 Be part of this beautiful tradition and create special memories with your children and with the mothers in your life.